awsdocs/amazon-chime-administration-guide/doc_source/calling-name.md

 1. Choose **Save**\.

-The unique calling name is updated within 72 hours\.
-After the update is complete, you can update the calling name again\.
+The system updates the unique calling name within 72 hours\.
+After the update finishes, you can update the calling name again\.